 The "market value" is "the revenue the generators can earn on markets, without income from subsidies".
 The "generators", in this case, are the companies running the sources of energy.
 And the "markets" are the open markets on which energy is bought and sold.

 The paper is exhaustive, dense, and loaded with interesting data.
-But it makes a very interesting point that is lost on most that discuss energy policy: The first KW of generation is very economical.
-The last KW of generation added to the grid is extraordinarily expensive--precisely for the reasons discussed in the last article.
+But it makes a very interesting point that is lost on most that discuss energy policy: The first KW of renewable generation added to the grid is very economical.
+The last KW of renewable generation added to the grid is extraordinarily expensive--precisely for the reasons discussed in the last article.

 Warren Buffet said in 2014: "I will do anything that is basically covered by the law to reduce Berkshire's tax rate.
 For example, on wind energy, we get a tax credit if we build a lot of wind farms.
 That's the only reason to build them.
 They don't make sense without the tax credit."